-The Trimmer I Use
+Buy this Trimmer I Use

-I use the Wahl Stainless Steel Lithium Ion 2.0+ Beard Trimmer from Amazon:
+I use the Wahl Stainless Steel Lithium Ion 2.0+ Beard Trimmer from Amazon.

 It comes in black, silver, red and blue (they’re all listed on that Amazon page).
 Heads up – I get a small commission if you buy through that link, and I really appreciate you supporting me.